NileRed

-Nigel Braun (born September 7, 1991), known professionally as NileRed, is a Canadian YouTuber known for his chemistry-related videos covering chemical reactions and compounds.
+Nigel Braun, known professionally as NileRed, is a Canadian YouTuber and chemist known for his chemistry-related videos covering chemical reactions and compounds.
 He has a Bachelor of Science degree in biochemistry with a minor in pharmacology from McGill University.

 Early life

-Nigel Braun was born on September 7, 1991, in Montreal, Quebec, to Dorian Braun, a sound engineer and former college professor, and Jody Tanaka.
+Nigel Braun was born in Montreal, Quebec, to Dorian Braun, a sound engineer and former college professor, and Jody Tanaka.
 His younger brother, Corey, helps manage the channel.
 Before starting a YouTube channel, Braun was a trained laboratory technician in an organic chemistry lab.
-He later began a Master's degree program in chemistry at McGill, but left it to concentrate on the NileRed channel.
+He later began a master's degree program in chemistry at McGill, but left it to concentrate on the NileRed channel.

 Career

 Braun had been making videos, mainly tutorials, for fun since his mid-teenage years, then creating a YouTube channel on March 10, 2014.
 His first video was uploaded on March 24, 2014, and most of his early videos were recordings of his projects as a laboratory technician then at his parents' garage, with them later being filmed at his industrial-grade laboratory.
 Braun wanted his channel name, NileRed, to be related to chemistry, but not too chemical-sounding.
 He and one of his university colleagues looked through a book containing chemical names and started with "N" because his name began with the same letter.
-They settled on nile red, a compound for dyeing used in biochemistry and microbiology, as it sounded good and did not sound much like a chemical.
+They settled on nile red, a compound for dyeing used in biochemistry and microbiology, because it sounded good and also not like a chemical.
 A second channel, NileBlue, was created in 2016 to present more casual projects than the main channel, and a shorts channel, NileRed 2 (formerly NileRed Shorts), was created in 2021.
 He is assisted in his channel by two family members and two friends he hired.